PTRS DPT Clinical Education Handbook

 Passing level for the Clinical Skills Assessment for each ICE is Satisfactory.

->

-> The grade for Full Time internship blocks is a combination of clinical performance, quality of completed assignments, participation in mandatory events and ethical and professional behavior.
+The grade for Full Time Clinical Experience blocks is a combination of clinical performance, quality of completed assignments, participation in mandatory events and ethical and professional behavior.
 The student is responsible for their own academic work and progress.
 Grades will be determined based on the course rubric.

->

-> The APTA’s web-based Physical Therapist Clinical Performance Instrument (webCPI/CPI) tool will be utilized to assess clinical performance parameters.
+The APTA’s web-based Physical Therapist Clinical Performance Instrument (webCPI/CPI) tool will be utilized to assess clinical performance parameters.
 This parameter is graded Pass/Fail.
 Both the CI and the student will complete individual copies of the CPI for formal review at both midterm and final.
 Students are expected to achieve at least the established minimum consistent performance level on each individual competency.
 In addition, both written and verbal feedback from the CCCE, CI(s) and/or the student at the facility, as well as other data garnered by the DCE weighs in the block grade decision.

 The DCE evaluates that by the end of the final clinical experience the student has received an entry level score on all criteria on the webCPI.
 The CPI comments, as well as communication with CCCEs/CIs, students and core faculty will be taken into consideration in evaluating the student’s readiness for graduation.